auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 ## Design considerations

-When designing the authentication experience, you will determine:
+When designing the authentication experience, you will need to consider:

 * Where users will enter their credentials
 * How you will keep user credentials safe